Lockheed Martin A2100

 The A2100 is a model of communications satellite spacecraft made by Lockheed Martin Space Systems.
-It is used as the foundation for telecommunications payloads in geosynchronous orbit, as well as GOES-R weather satellites and GPS Block IIIA satellites.
+It is used as the foundation for telecommunications payloads in geosynchronous orbit, as well as GOES-R weather satellites and GPS Block III satellites.
 Over 40 satellites use the A2100 bus.

 History

 The first satellite, AMC-1, was launched September 8, 1996, and has achieved 15-year on-orbit service life.
 Since 1996 there have been over 45 of the A2100 based satellites launched, with over 400 years of total on-orbit service.

 Other A2100 spacecraft include JCSAT-13 and VINASAT-2, which were launched May, 2012 on an Ariane 5 rocket, as well as Arabsat-6A and Hellas Sat 4/SaudiGeoSat-1 of Saudi Arabia's Arabsat-6G program.

 In 2002, Lockheed Martin Commercial Space Systems was given a Frost and Sullivan Satellite Reliability Award for excellence in the production of flexible and reliable communications satellites used in geosynchronous Earth orbit.

 A2100 customers includes communications companies around the world, including Astra, Telesat, SKY Perfect JSAT Group and others.